Family Educational Rights & Privacy Act (FERPA)

 Access to the Records of a Deceased Student

-In the event of a student’s death, privacy protections under the Family Educational Rights and Privacy Act (FERPA) are handled based on the student's age at the time of passing.
+In the event of a student’s death, privacy protections under the Family Educational Rights & Privacy Act (FERPA) are handled based on the student's age at the time of passing.

 How to Request Records: To protect the dignity and privacy of the deceased, the Office of the Registrar will only release records to the Executor of the Estate or the closest living next of kin.
 All requests must be accompanied by a Death Certificate and notarized proof of relationship.